Vishnu Som

-Vishnu anchors Left, Right and Centre at 9pm and the 10 pm news on NDTV.
+Som anchors Left, Right and Centre at 9pm and the 10 pm news on NDTV.
 He has conducted one-on-one interviews with international leaders such as President Vladimir Putin, Prime Minister Shinzō Abe, US Secretary of Defence Ashton Carter, Bill Gates and Henry Kissinger among others.
 His work has been recognised both in India and abroad through awards including the Ramnath Goenka Award, the Commonwealth Broadcasting Award and the Indian Telly awards.

-His father Himachal Som was an IFS (Indian Foreign Service) officer and former Indian Ambassador to Italy and his mother Reba is an academic, historian, writer and classical singer from India.
-Som attended St. Paul's School, Darjeeling.
+Som's father Himachal Som was an IFS (Indian Foreign Service) officer and former Indian Ambassador to Italy and his mother Reba is an academic, historian, writer and classical singer from India.

-He completed his Bachelor of Arts degree in History & Political Science (1994), and Master's in Communication & Media studies (1996) from Carleton University in Ottawa, Canada.
+Som studied at St. Paul's School, Darjeeling.
+He then completed his Bachelor of Arts degree in History & Political Science (1994), and Master's in Communication & Media studies (1996) from Carleton University in Ottawa, Canada.

 Som has completed a multi-part documentary series called Great Battles, on the role of Indian soldiers in some of the greatest battles of the last century, from Monte Cassino in the Second World War to the Siachen high altitude conflict.
 His documentary series, India's Underwater Treasures, which looked at the impact of global warming on India's coral formations, won the best series award at the Indian Telly Awards, 2008 and a special commendation at the Commonwealth Broadcasting Awards.